 See also Simon’s Taxes Division B2.8 for more details on post-cessation receipts and expenses.

 If any trading income arises to a trader post-cessation which has not already been assessed, this is taxed in the tax year in which the income is received (ie the arising basis).
 Relief is available for any post-cessation expenses not already relieved that are incurred in the same tax year and would have been allowed had the trade, profession or vocation continued (see below).

-Where the trading profits and losses were calculated under the accruals basis, the most common example of post-cessation receipts is the recovery of old debts which had previously
+Where the trading profits and losses were calculated under the accruals basis, the most common example of post-cessation receipts is the recovery

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.